A little Southern blues to put you in the mood for the Apocalypse —

 Revelation 21:1 Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and the sea was no more.

-I’d never really studied the 1,000-year reign until I posted an earlier version of this series back in 2010.
+Having laid out a fairly extensive argument for conditional immortality, I guess it’s fair for readers to ask how this fits into the 1,000-year reign.
+Well, I’d never really studied the 1,000-year reign.
 I did, after all, grow up in the Churches of Christ, and we avoid eschatology and the Revelation.
-Foy E. Wallace, Jr. taught that getting these things wrong will get you damned and disfellowshipped, and so we just kind of avoid the topic altogether.
+Foy Wallace, Jr. taught that getting these things wrong will get you damned and disfellowshipped, and so we just kind of avoid the topic altogether.
 At least, that’s how it was where I grew up.

 So let’s begin by making one thing quite clear.
 The various Millennial theories are not salvation issues.
 Well, they’re all about salvation, of course, but not whether you are saved.
 You don’t have to get this right to go to heaven.
 Revelation 20 won’t be on the final.

 This passage was written as a word of comfort for the persecuted church, not to test our hermeneutical expertise.
 The words may well have been written obscurely to hide the seditious nature of the church and the harsh teachings against Rome.
 But it was meant to be understood by a church that was not far removed from Judaism and for whom the Old Testament was their “scriptures.”
-The writer assumes a strong familiarity with Old Testament prophecy and even with Jewish intertestamental literature not included in the scriptures — the Apocrypha and the Pseudepigrapha.
+The writer assumes a strong familiarity with Old Testament prophecy and even with Jewish intertestamental literature not included in the scriptures.

 Therefore, we Westerners greatly struggle to understand the book, because our knowledge of the Old Testament is generally pretty poor.
 We try to turn apocalyptic literature into a handbook for interpreting the newspaper, looking for prophecies about the European Union and Hitler and terrorism, while John’s audience had entirely different concerns.
 They were more worried about whether God would prevail and whether their martyrdom at the hands of Rome was worth the cost.

 Now, I’m no expert on the Millennium.
+This is the first time I’ve studied the issue seriously.
 But I am convinced that there are a lot of false interpretations out there (they can’t all be right!).
 My approach hasn’t been to study the various schools of thought and pick one.
 Rather, my approach has been to start with the text.

 Let’s start with some basics.